igorski/bitmappery/README.md

 Requires you to register a client id or access token in the developer portal of the third party storage provider.
 Currently, there is support for [Dropbox](https://www.dropbox.com/developers/apps), [Google Drive](https://console.cloud.google.com/) and S3 Buckets.

-You can enable each of these integrations by providing the required key values in the `.env` file.
+You can enable each of these integrations by providing the required key values for your configuration by creating a local `env.local`-file which will contain your custom files.
+You can create this file using the contents of `.env`-file.

 ## Project setup